Fr\"ohlich Condensation of Bosons: Graph texture of curl flux network for nonequilibrium properties: Graph topology and order parameter for condensates

-{\it Graph topology and order parameter for condensates}.---The analysis can proceed for a clear form of curl fluxes, through the continuous limit, i.e., with a large volume $V$.
-Thereby one defines two variables in a hexagonal frame
+The analysis can proceed for a clear form of curl fluxes, through the continuous limit, i.e., with a large volume $V$.
+This defines two variables in a hexagonal frame, i.e., $x=n/V,\ y = N/V$ and $x,y$ become continuous as $V\rightarrow \infty$.
+In a Cartesian frame $(X,Y)$ such that